Transformative Global Leadership Programme

 140 people attended a plenary session hosted by CIWO, LRS, Gender at Work and the International Domestic Workers Federation on gender-based violence in the world of work and transformational leadership development.
 Facilitators introduced aspects of ILO Convention 190 (C190), discussed potential ways to implement the convention through Collective Bargaining Agreements and Occupational Health and Safety measures, and C190 as an organising tool.

-"The Summer School was attended by women in worker organizations.
-It brought together rank-and-file members, staff, and officers of unions and workers’ rights organizations to develop their leadership skills and deepen their understanding of the U.S. labor movement.
+"The Summer School was attended by women in worker organisations.
+It brought together rank-and-file members, staff, and officers of unions and workers’ rights organisations to develop their leadership skills and deepen their understanding of the U.S. labour movement.
 For the women workers attending, hearing about the ideas and strategies that unions across Africa are using to address gender-based violence, shared by LRS, was inspirational and strengthened their sense of international solidarity."

 Photo: Nina Benjamin and Nosipho Twala of LRS at the 46th United Association For Labor Education (UALE) Northeast Regional Women’s Summer School at Rutgers University (July, 2023)